 There are a lot of amazing things that come to mind when I think of my mom.
 Mentor, homemaker, leader, but also a financial wizard.
 While I certainly learned how to balance a checkbook from my mom (yes we had to do that once), one major takeaway I have from my mom is learning about the value of a dollar.

 My Sundays usually would be us kids going to the grocery store to lend a hand in picking out the week’s meals.
 But beneath this seeming mundane errand was a lesson so powerful that it still sticks with me today: how to gauge value based off of a dollar amount and usage.

 My mom, with many hungry mouths to feed, would leverage a sale price because she knew what we used regularly.
 We all saw how to use the low price once to stock up, rather than buying that same item week after week and then having to pay full price as soon as we used it up.

 “Put 10% of every paycheck into savings.”

-The financial advice was to put 10% of every paycheck into savings.
+My mother taught me a lesson she heard shortly after my parents were married in 1950 from the wife of my father’s first cousin: put 10 percent of every paycheck into savings.
 Common wisdom today, perhaps, but it was new to my mom, who already had her master’s degree.
 She took the advice to heart and made building savings a habit.

 Managing Editor, Bills.com